Deploying Highly Available Services with Cisco Nexus Dashboard

 Fabrics that require inter-fabric connectivity operated by a single NDI service.

 If none of the use cases above are met, the fabrics are operationally independent.
-In the latter case, onboarding the fabrics on the same Nexus Dashboard cluster is not strictly necessary.
+In this latter case, onboarding the fabrics on the same Nexus Dashboard cluster is not strictly necessary.

 Onboarding multiple fabrics on the same ND cluster could optimize resources, operations, and costs; however, several factors should be considered and respected: